 Contrary to popular belief, coffee is not just simply coffee.
 It is a dynamic and intimate relationship!
-It’s not all produced the same way neither is it roasted brewed or consumed in the same way.
-At Grand Parade, we focus on quality, consistency, sourcing transparency, roasting and brewing methods of every single coffee bean.
+It’s not all produced the same way, neither is it roasted brewed or consumed in the same manner.
+At Grand Parade, we focus on transparently sourcing consistently high coffee and roasting each single origin to its best flavor profile.

 Coffee grows pretty much all over the equatorial zone.
 We typically source coffees grown at high elevations as altitude has been known to produce some of the most amazing and aromatic coffees in the world.
 Our coffees are sourced from the high mountains such as Kenya, Ethiopia and Colombia.

-This is probably the most exciting part of our coffee journey, because this is where you get to taste the final result!
-There is an equal amount of focus on how coffee is each individual coffee from different regions is ground, brewed and extracted varying with the brewing method.
+This is probably the most exciting part of our coffee journey, because this is where you get to taste the final result.
+There is an equal amount of focus on how each individual coffee is ground and brewed using varying brewing method.

 Pour Over Coffee Brewing Method